Finding opportunity in supply chain resilience

 Global businesses that have coped well during the supply chain crisis have typically already implemented “supply chain towers” – a dashboard of data, key metrics and events that help organisations to understand, prioritise and resolve critical issues.

 “If your supply chain is the same as it was in the old normal of 2019, you’re doing something wrong,” Wilding notes.
-“What customers want and value has completely changed.
+“What clients want and value has completely changed.
 You need to think end to end.
-You’ve got to think about your customers and your customers’ customers.
+You’ve got to think about your clients and your clients’ clients.
 You’ve got to think about your suppliers and your suppliers’ suppliers.
 That’s why we’re in the growing pains of a new way of working.”

 As emerging technologies change what’s possible and the world moves towards a more sustainable and innovative value chain, investors will find opportunities.
 Fan concludes: “There are opportunities for investment in companies that implement automation, robotics and digital supply chain tools, or in countries and regions that benefit from the geographical diversification of supply chains.”